When deciding how to get yourself to/from Heathrow Airport, the Elizabeth Line is worth considering.

 The parts of the line that run through central London are underground, connected with the tube.

-Stopping at 41 full accessible stations, this is the newest part of the London Underground transport network.
+Stopping at 41 fully accessible stations, this is the newest part of the London Underground transport network.

-As of writing (September 2022), the Elizabeth Line branch that runs from Heathrow Airport terminates at Paddington Station.
+Previously, the Elizabeth Line branch that runs from Heathrow Airport used to terminate at Paddington Station.

-A full, through service, with no train changes, running directly from Heathrow to the eastern edges of London is expected to begin in November 2022.
+But now, it's a full service, with no train changes, running directly from Heathrow to the eastern edges of London is now operational.

 It’s ALWAYS cheaper to use an Oyster Card or your contactless card than it is to buy a paper ticket.

-For example - travelling on the Elizabeth Line in Zone 1 will cost £2.40 on your Oyster Card but £4.90 when using a paper ticket.
+For example - travelling on the Elizabeth Line in Zone 1 will cost £2.80 (£2.70 off-peak) on your Oyster Card but £6.70 when using a paper ticket.

 For more information on Oyster Cards, check out our blog post here: https://freetoursbyfoot.com/oyster-card-london/